SympaHannuPiki/newrelic_couchbase_plugin/README.md

 ### Installation & Usage Overview

 1. Download the latest version of the agent: [newrelic_couchbase_plugin.tar.gz](https://github.com/sschwartzman/newrelic-couchbase-plugin/blob/master/dist/newrelic_couchbase_plugin.tar.gz?raw=true)
-2. Gunzip & untar on couchbase server that you want to monitor
+2. Gunzip & untar on couchbase server that you want to monitor your Couchbase server from
 3. Configure `config/newrelic.json`
   * [Click here for newrelic.json config details](#nrjson)
 4. OPTIONAL: Copy `config/plugin.json` from the OS-specific templates in `config` and configure that file.